 - hiding/unhiding the timer.

-Test breakout rooms
+Testing the breakout rooms

 Breakout room limitations

 - The way participants enable their cam/mics on and off works in a first-come-first-served method.
-If in a session, there are already 12 participants with video and audio on, but a moderator wants to give a participant the option to turn their cam/mic, the moderator will need to ask a participant with the enabled cam/mic to turn theirs to allow the other participant to talk/be seen by the rest of the audience.
+For example, if in a session, there are already 12 participants with video and audio on, but a moderator wants to give a participant the option to turn their cam/mic, the moderator will need to ask a participant with the enabled cam/mic to turn theirs to allow the other participant to talk/be seen by the rest of the audience.

 - When recording a session, the recording will be saved in your browser.
 To get the recording, you'll need to download it and then convert it to the needed format.